Post 1939 Recovery & Salvage

 Victorian Year Book 1938-39 (Extract)

-Harvesting and fires had changed the age class of the Mountain Ash forest somewhat, but there were vast areas of mature forest burnt.
-What did this mature forest look like?
+Harvesting and fires had changed the age class of the Mountain Ash forest somewhat, but there were also vast areas of mature forest burnt.
+What did this mature forest look like before the fires?

-The following information provides a good picture of the size of the mature forest, as do Figures 1 to 5.
+The following information provides a good picture of the size of the mature forest, as do Figs. 1 to 5.

 "Height - Fairly complete information with regard to maximum heights attained by this species is given in articles by AD Hardy, published in the Gum Tree in 1921 and 1927.
 The greatest height authentically quoted is 320 ft.
 1 in., which was the measured height of a tree found on a spur of Mt.
 Baw Baw, Gippsland (91 miles from Melbourne).
 Trees with heights of up to 375 feet are quoted on what appears to he reliable authority, but unfortunately those trees are now destroyed and actual certainty as regards their height must remain a matter for conjecture.
 A tree which is standing at the present time in the Cumberland Valley, about 14 miles from Marysville, has a height of 301 ft.
 6 in.
 While it is possible that a close inspection of this region may mean the discovery of trees of somewhat greater height, it appears unlikely that anything surpassing 326 feet will now he found.
 At the same time, the fact that trees of much greater height once existed appears unquestionable."
 9